 Deutscher Akademischer Austausch Dienst (DAAD) - In addition to being a great first stop for foreigners studying in Germany, the DAAD also offers scholarships and grants to attract foreign students.
 Their pages on admission requirements and German proficiency are particularly helpful (links are in English).

-Sprachnachweis.de - Specifically targeted toward students who need to prove their German language proficiency, this site will help you determine which proficiency exams are accepted at which universities.
-It will also allow you to reverse-search if you already have a language certification to see which universities will accept that specific exam.
+Sprachnachweis - For students who need to German language proficiency.
+It will also allow you to reverse-search if you have a language certificate to see which universities will accept that specific exam.
 In English.
 Note: the GAI offers the Goethe-Zertifikat for levels A1-C1.

 Anabin - Helps you figure out what materials you need to have your foreign education (e.g. high school diploma) recognized.
 In German.